 - 8 Awesome Tools To Track Your Google Rankings

 Hack alert!
-If you’re having trouble coming up with a list of resource, Google your keyword phrase, such as “seo tools”.
-You’ll see a list of sites that are full of these tools.
+If you’re having trouble coming up with a list of resources, Google your “your niche + list of tools”.
 Go through these lists and curate them, choosing the ones you want to add to your list.
-Doing this cuts your workload time in half.
+Doing this cuts your workload time in half!

 Let’s not forget about apps.
-Depending on your niche, there could be some apps that could be useful to your readers.
+Depending on your niche, there could be some awesome apps that are useful to your readers.

 If you run a health blog you can create some articles on the best apps in your niche, such as these topics: